Skip to main content

 What’s Covered:

 Students with their hearts set on attending a specific college often want to know how they can increase their odds of acceptance.
 Will attending summer programs give them a boost?
 How about contacting a local alumna?
-We hear these questions a lot, but there’s one we hear far more often than all the others—will applying early decision increase my chances?
+Will applying early decision increase my chances?

 Are Early Decision Applicants More Qualified?

-It’s easy enough to look up acceptance rates, and anyone who does so will notice that most schools have higher acceptance rates for early decision applicants, sometimes significantly so.
-To the untrained eye, this might make it seem like early decision is an easier round of admissions, but this ignores a big piece of the puzzle.
+It’s easy to look up acceptance rates, and anyone who does so will notice that most schools have higher acceptance rates for early decision applicants, sometimes significantly so.
+To the untrained eye, this might seem like early decision offers an easier path to admission, but this ignores a big piece of the puzzle.

 Is the Average Student More Likely to Get In Early Decision?

-Our data shows that applicants across the board have a higher chance of gaining acceptance when they apply through early decision, even when differences in candidate strength are accounted for.
-This means that the average student is more likely to get in when they apply early decision than when the same student applies regular decision to the same school.
+We’ve found that applicants across the board have a higher chance of gaining acceptance when they apply through early decision, even when accounting for differences in candidate strength.
+This means that the average student is more likely to get in when they apply early decision than they would be if applying regular decision to the same school.

-On average, applying ED is going to result in a 1.6x or a 60% increase in your chances of admission to super selective schools.
-The benefit becomes less pronounced the less selective the school is.
+On average, applying ED results in a 1.6x or a 60% increase in your chances of admission to super selective schools—the benefit becomes less pronounced the less selective the school is.
 So if your chances before choosing to apply early were 4% that would bump your chances up to 6.4%, which is a pretty meaningful increase of about 2.4 extra percentage points.

 Why Do Colleges Accept So Many Early Decision Applicants?